-A group of Albanian intellectuals formed the League of Prizren (named for the city where they founded it, which is today in Kosovo) in 1878 to press the Ottomans on a number of issues, like bringing all Albanians in the empire under one province and then give that province substantial autonomy.
-When Ottoman officials began to implement provisions of the Treaty of Berlin that parceled out pieces of predominantly Albanian territory, the League led an armed resistance to those actions.
-Consequently, imperial officials forced it to disband in 1881, but still the idea of independence doesn’t seem to have gotten much traction among Albanian leaders.
+A group of Albanian intellectuals formed the League of Prizren (named for the city where they founded it, which is today in Kosovo) in 1878 to press the Ottomans on a number of issues, like bringing all Albanians in the empire under one province and then giving that province substantial autonomy.
+When Ottoman officials began to implement provisions of the Treaty of Berlin that parceled out chunks of predominantly Albanian territory, the League led an armed resistance to those actions.
+Consequently, imperial officials forced it to disband in 1881, but even at this late date the idea of independence doesn’t seem to have gotten much traction among prominent Albanian figures.

 In the early 1900s, some Albanian politicians supported the so-called “Young Turks” movement, whose goal was the establishment of constitutional governance in the empire at the expense of arbitrary imperial authority.
 But once in power it became clear that, while the Young Turks were happy for the assistance, they were not interested in any reforms that would increase provincial autonomy.
 Moreover, their emphasis on Islam as the official imperial religion threatened to splinter the Albanian community’s still-large Christian minority from its Muslim majority.